-The information related to Maine residents that could have been subject to unauthorized access varied by individual but includes name, address, Missouri student identification number, student record information, Social Security number, and/or financial account information.
+The information related to Maine residents that could have been subject to unauthorized access varied by individual but includes Social Security number and payment card information.

-Notice to Maine Residents
+Notice to Maine Resident

-On or about August 19, 2021, RSD began providing written notice of this incident to affected individuals, which includes approximately eight (8) Maine residents.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A. RSD also posted notice of this incident on its website.
-A copy of RSD's website notice is attached here as Exhibit B.
+On or about October 12, 2021, Copeland began providing written notice of this incident to affected individuals, which includes one (1) Maine resident.
+Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.